 Admission to Paisley Museum is free.

-Paisley Museum has recently been awarded a prestigious 4 star visitor attraction award after an assessment from Visit Scotland which revealed that the programme of positive change to improve visitor experiences developed by the staff on site has been hugely successful.
+Paisley Museum has been awarded a prestigious 4 star visitor attraction award from Visit Scotland.

 Paisley Museum opened in 1871.
 The building was designed by the well-known Glasgow architect John Honeyman and paid for by Sir Peter Coats of the famous Coats thread manufacturing family.

 The museum houses a wealth of treasures, from Ancient Egyptian artefacts to reminders of our industrial past and our natural heritage.

 Pride of place goes to The Arbuthnott Missal and our unique textile collection.
 The Paisley Shawl Collection, cared for by Renfrewshire Arts and Museums, is a Recognised Collection of National Significance to Scotland.